-There were also issues in the items evaluated during Monitoring.
-Energy intake and protein intake were considered to be essential by 93.8% and 84.3%, respectively of institutions implementing Monitoring.
+Problems were also identified with some of the evaluation items used for monitoring.
+Of those institutions implementing monitoring, Energy intake and protein intake were considered to be essential for nutritional Monitoring by 93.8% and 84.3% of the study institutions, respectively.
 However, lipid intake was considered essential by only 30.1% of these institutions.
-This is concerning as the frequency of use of lipid emulsion during parenteral nutrition has been shown to be extremely low in Japan.^{4, 28} Without adequate Monitoring, patients, especially those receiving parenteral nutrition, may be more prone to essential fatty acid deficiency.
-Our findings suggested that lipid intake should be added to energy intake and protein intake as essential items for nutritional Monitoring.
+This is concerning, because the frequency of use of lipid emulsion during parenteral nutrition has been shown to be extremely low in Japan.^{4, 28} Without adequate Monitoring essential fatty acid deficiency is more likely to develop, especially in patients receiving parenteral nutrition.
+Our findings suggest that lipid intake should be added to energy intake and protein intake as essential items for nutritional monitoring.